 The majority of sites featured on the register were originally the formal landscapes associated with large private houses; however it is not uncommon to find public parks and cemeteries on the list.
 Sites that appear on the list are given grades to provide additional guidance on their significance.
 The most common grade is Grade II, meaning the site is of a high level of interest, these account for 64% of the register.
 Approximately 27% are considered to be of exceptional interest, Grade II* and the remaining 9% are classed as being of international significance, Grade I.

-Historic Parks & Gardens in East Cambridgeshire
+Historic parks and gardens in East Cambridgeshire

-N.B.
-These sites are NOT open to the public unless advertised by the owners as being so.
+Please note: These sites are NOT open to the public unless advertised by the owners as being so.

 More details of sites throughout the UK can be obtained from the Garden History Society (external link)